Multi-family food and yard waste requirements

 You can hire a recycling collection company the same way you hire a garbage hauler, landscaper or other service provider.
 You have the flexibility to find a company to best meet your needs and the freedom to manage the contract as you see fit.

-Green Calgary has a list of recycling collection companies that service multi-family complexes.
+Check out the list of waste collection companies that service multi-family complexes.

 You can also take your building's recyclables to a recycling facility or to a Community Recycling Depot if you or one of your residents hauls the materials.
 For this option, it is the responsibility of the building owner or manager to make sure material is collected and recycled.

 Please note: Professional recyclers and haulers are not allowed to use the community recycling depots per the Waste Bylaw.

 2. What - Make sure you accept the right material

 Your food and yard waste program must accept:

 Food soiled paper

 *Your yard waste may be handled by a landscaping company.
 Ask your service provider how they dispose of yard waste to ensure it is composted and diverted from the landfill.